ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

  # Invite other Unit Staff

 When you are the first Unit Admin invited to a new unit, one of the first things to do will be to invite another Unit Admin.
-Otherwise the system will not allow you to create any projects and will see the following error message if you try to:
+Otherwise the system will not allow you to create any projects and will return the following error message if you try to:

 ~~~
 ERROR    Failed to create project: Your unit does not have enough Unit Admins.
 At least two Unit Admins are required for a project to be created.